UTS's Innovation lab, scientists looks at test results

 And the University of Technology Sydney is home to the Australian Artificial Intelligence Institute, which has eight key research labs that focus on fundamental, technology transfer, and applied research; as well as the UTS Robotics Institute – a world-leader in autonomous and human-centred robotics.

-Atlassion Mike Cannon Brookes Standing In Office Atlassion CEO, Mike Cannon-Brookes
+Atlassian Mike Cannon Brookes Standing In Office Atlassion CEO, Mike Cannon-Brookes

 Our network